o1-labs-XT/mastermind-zkApp/README.md

   - The caller's `PublicKey` is hashed and stored on-chain as `codemasterId` once the combination is validated.

-  - Finally, the `turnCount` is incremented, signaling that the game is ready for the code breaker to `makeGuess`.
+  - Finally, the `turnCount` is incremented, signaling that the game is ready for the code breaker to make the **first** guess.
   - The first user to call this method with valid inputs will be designated as the code master.

 - **Note:** For simplicity, security checks in this method have been abstracted.
 For more details, please refer to the [Security Considerations](#safeguarding-private-inputs-in-zk-snark-circuits).